Student Tickets & Opportunities

 Bert’s Ticket program is made possible with support from Patti Askwith Kenner.

 $12 and $20 for College and High School Students

-Whether you buy in advance or on the day of the show, college and high school students (not just University of Michigan students!) will always get the same sweet deal: All student tickets are $12 or $20, depending on seat location.
+Whether you buy in advance or on the day of the show, all college and high school students get the same sweet deal: student tickets for just $12 or $20, depending on seat location and venue.

-UMS designates a significant number of seats to be discounted for student purchase for every production.
-Should student seats sell out, UMS will monitor seat inventory and sales demand for full price tickets and student tickets to assess whether additional student seats can be made available.
+For every production, UMS designates a significant number of seats that qualify for the student discount.
+If these seats sell out, UMS will monitor seat inventory and sales demand to assess whether additional student seats can be made available.
 If it is possible to increase the number of student seats, they will become available each Tuesday at 10 am.